Developing Creativity & Innovation in Education

 With this in mind, it is important for education systems to become more flexible, more adaptive, more creative and more innovative.
 But how can this be implemented by schools and educational facilities and how can these institutes become ready to face the upcoming challenges that will present themselves in a few months and years.

-Changes must be made now otherwise we will find ourselves unprepared.
-In this article, we will explore ways for teachers to become more creative with their teaching methods that will enable them to encourage positive and creative thinking among their students, helping them prepare for the future.
+Changes must be made now, otherwise we will find ourselves unprepared.
+In this article, we will explore ways for teachers to become more creative in their teaching methods.
+This will enable them to encourage positive and creative thinking among their students and help them prepare for the future.

-In most classrooms, teachers lead the lessons and the students will sit, watch and take notes accordingly.
+In most classrooms teachers lead the lessons and the students are sitting down, watching and taking notes.
 This is an extremely outdated and ineffective technique that represses the student’s ability to teach themselves.
-By allowing students to learn by themselves and teachers stepping aside to provide guidance and information when necessary, students can learn at a much higher developed rate.
+By allowing students to learn by themselves and teachers stepping aside to provide guidance and information when necessary, students can learn at a much higher rate.

 This technique is commonly referred to as the Pestalozzi Method.
-Instead of using traditional teaching methods where students will give direct answers to direct questions, this method gives students the opportunities to find the answers by exploring the questions themselves.
-This helps teach students many different skills such as problem-solving, critical thinking and even have opportunities to develop their own capabilities.
+Instead of using traditional teaching methods where students give direct answers to direct questions, this method gives students the opportunities to find the answers by exploring the questions themselves.
+This helps to teach students many different skills such as problem solving, critical thinking and even have opportunities to develop their own capabilities.

-It has always been described that imagination is a strong factor in education.
-While it’s true that facts are facts and should be taught, concepts are equally important when it comes to educating children.
-By teaching students in the form of concepts, you’re opening up their minds to new thoughts and ideas and once again enabling skills such as problem-solving and critical thinking.
+It is often said that imagination is a strong factor in education.
+While it is true that facts are facts and should be taught, concepts are equally important when it comes to educating children.
+By teaching students in the form of concepts, you are opening up their minds to new thoughts and ideas and once again enabling skills such as problem solving and critical thinking.

 There are countless apps, software platforms and websites that can help students to learn more effectively in the classrooms.
 Using innovative tools that open opportunities for group discussions, allow children to brainstorm with one another and help to boost overall creativity.